bytecauldron/awesome-level-design/README.md

 + [Level Design Subreddit](https://www.reddit.com/r/leveldesign/)

+## Tools

++ [LDtk](https://ldtk.io/) - A modern 2D level editor.
++ [PureRef](https://www.pureref.com/) - PureRef is a wonderful tool to collect your visual ideas for each sequence of the map.
+Even if you are not a dedicated environment artist, you may find this useful.
+I usually gather several images to represent some visual ideas/architecture to propose for the block-in.
++ [Probuilder](https://unity.com/features/probuilder) - A free Unity extension that is great for rapidly building initial 3D level geo.

+## Combat

++ [The Door Problem](https://andrewyoderdesign.blog/2019/08/04/the-door-problem-of-combat-design/) - A blog post teaching how to build more engaging combat encounter rooms (specifically in first person shooters).

 ## Tips

 + You can't play documentation.
 Start blocking out your ideas.
 Through play-testing, you will discover what works and what doesn't.